Related Tools

 Common Aspect Ratios

-• 4:3 (Standard): Traditional photo format, great for prints
+- 4:3 (Standard): A classic photo ratio, great for prints and frames.

-• 21:9 (Ultrawide): Cinematic format for wide displays
+- 21:9 (Ultrawide): Cinematic format for wide displays and banners.

 Cropping Techniques

-Master these cropping techniques to create visually appealing images that effectively communicate your message.
+Master these cropping techniques to create visually appealing images that communicate your message clearly.

 Rule of Thirds

-Divide your image into a 3x3 grid and place important elements along the lines or intersections.
-This creates balance and visual interest.
+Divide your image into a 3x3 grid and place important elements along the lines or intersections for balance.

 Centered Composition

 Place the main subject in the center for symmetrical, formal compositions.
-Works well for portraits and product photography.
+Works well for portraits and product shots.

 Leading Lines

-Use cropping to emphasize leading lines that guide the viewer's eye toward the main subject.
-Effective for landscape and architectural photography.
+Use cropping to emphasize lines that guide the viewer’s eye toward the main subject, especially in landscapes and architecture.

 Powered by browser image APIs and canvas processing.